pyecore/pyecore/README.rst

 =================

-The static definition of a metamodel using PyEcore mostly relies on the classical classes definitions in Python:
+The static definition of a metamodel using PyEcore mostly relies on the classical classes definitions in Python.
+The following example is more related to a 'by hand' static metamodel definition.
+This way of producing metamodels is kinda deprecated as a MTL generator (in ``/generator``) automatically produces a static metamodel from the ``.ecore`` definition.

 .. code-block:: python